 Our lawyers help savvy companies develop and execute the energy strategies necessary to meet their sustainability goals and achieve competitive advantage in today’s marketplace.
 Whether a corporate client seeks primarily to lower its energy costs, minimize its exposure to volatile energy prices, stabilize the reliability of its energy supply, meet emissions reduction goals through the purchase of renewable energy, or even generate potential additional revenue streams from sales of renewable energy, we can help.

-Companies and consumers are increasingly focused on how renewable energy targets are met, so for most corporate buyers, simply shopping for low cost renewable energy attributes such as unbundled RECs is no longer a viable strategy.
+Companies and consumers are increasingly focused on how renewable energy targets are met.
+For most corporate buyers, simply shopping for low cost renewable energy attributes, such as unbundled RECs, is no longer a viable strategy.
 As a result, clean energy procurement methods have shifted dramatically, reflecting companies' desires to show a more tangible connection to the underlying renewable projects, supporting a clear claim for “additionality”—that the company's purchase of renewable energy facilitated the construction of a new renewable generation facility.

 Off-site power purchase agreements (PPAs) present an opportunity for corporate energy purchasers to meet their internal sustainability goals efficiently and effectively.
 Corporate purchasers that have single large loads, such as data centers, and that are able to satisfy the applicable regulatory requirements, may prefer to purchase the physical output of utility-scale renewable energy projects.
 Other corporate purchasers, including purchasers that operate retail chains or office facilities in numerous or widespread locations, may not have an ability to use the physical energy output of a renewable energy project, and may therefore prefer to purchase the renewable energy attributes of a project under an alternate financially settled arrangement known as a virtual or synthetic power purchase agreement.